eko5z/XC5_GSI_Fixes/README.md

-# Samsung XCover 5 GSI Tweaks
+# Samsung XCover 5 GSI Fixes

 This module does the following:
 - Fixes touchscreen bug, where the touchscreen disables after the